AdvancedDesign

 with Eisuke Tachikawa

-Led by Eisuke Tachikawa, pioneer of disaster-responsive design and author of "Evolutional Creativity," students will learn how 3.8 billion years of evolutionary wisdom can inform urgent design solutions for our climate-changed world.
-The course demonstrates how nature's survival strategies can guide human responses to catastrophe.
+Led by Eisuke Tachikawa, pioneer of disaster-responsive design and author of Evolutional Creativity, the course draws on 3.8 billion years of evolutionary intelligence to inform design for a climate-changed world.
+Students learn how nature’s survival strategies can guide human responses to crisis.

 Learning Outcomes